davidben/tls-trust-expressions/draft-ietf-tls-trust-anchor-ids.md

 * When a relying party must update its policies to meet new security requirements, it adds to relying party diversity and the challenges that authenticating parties and CAs face.
 The relying party must then choose between compromising on user security or burdening the rest of the ecosystem, potentially impacting availability in the process.

-To address this, this document introduces Trust Anchor Identifiers.
+To address this, this document introduces Trust Anchor Identifiers (Trust Anchor IDs).
 There are three parts to this mechanism:

-1. {{trust-anchor-ids}} defines *trust anchor identifiers*, which are short, unique identifiers for X.509 trust anchors.
+1. {{trust-anchor-ids}} defines *trust anchor IDs*, which are short, unique identifiers for X.509 trust anchors.

 2. {{tls-extension}} defines a TLS extension that communicates the relying party's requested trust anchors, and the authenticating party's available ones.
 When the relying party is a TLS client, it can mitigate large lists by sending a, possibly empty, subset of its trust anchors to the TLS server.
 The server provides its list of available trust anchors in response so that the client can retry on mismatch.